giellatekno/neahttadigisanit/src/neahtta/configs/language_specific_rules/templates/sme/README.md

 Each folder is a language, named by the ISO.
 Each file is a combination of YAML and Jinja (but this could change too-- I could see YAML and XSLT snippets).
+The delimeter for that is '--' on a blank line.
+Hopefuly that won't pop up at all in an actual template.

 Filenames may be whatever, with the exception of 'default', which is the 'whatever' case for when no other templates apply.

 Filename suffixes are used to determine what 'field' in the definition